 The coolant reserve system provides a quick visual method of determining that the coolant level is adequate.
-With the engine idling, and warmed to the normal operating temperature, the level of the coolant on the overflow bottle should be between the fluid level marks.
+With the engine idling, and warmed to the normal operating temperature, the level of the coolant in the coolant bottle should be between the fluid level marks.
 Check the coolant level whenever the hood is raised.